Glebegor/xor-c/README.md

 # Xor in c
 ## Description
-School project to decrypt and encrypt by xor.
+Script to decrypt and encrypt by xor.

 ## win1250
-Hex;Unicode;Windows-1250;Character
+Binary;Hex;Unicode;Windows-1250;Character
+We use ';' to separate cols in win1250.txt, so 0x38 default is ';' char.